BAFurtado/RealEstateDecision/README.md

 Obs4.
 Years of payment plus age at signature cannot exceed 80 years.
 Thus, setting maximum age at 69 for contract day at 2019 and mortgage of maximum 30 years.
 Adjust accordingly.

+Obs5.
+You can save a one-time run to a table by uncommenting the save steps in `comparisons.py`

 *TODO: Parameters analysis, averaging parameters, coefficient variation

 ## To run the model